While writing validation code for an 11ty shortcode, I

 Something I learned today:

-A 5th generation ipod will sync songs in .aiff
+A 5th generation ipod will sync songs in .aiff format.

 It will let the user select those songs and